 My first point isn't very creative.
-The Church encourages saintly devotion, so I have every sound reason to know it is safe.
+The Church has encouraged saintly devotion, so I have every sound reason to know it is safe.
 The Saints are part of the Church triumphant which Christianity has held as an active role of the faith for two millennia so historically again I'm covered.
-Catholics should tie themselves to their patron saint, so there is a connection to the past.
+Liturgical Christians should tie themselves to their patron saint, so there is a connection to the past.
 There is, however, a contemplative paradigm that has not been discussed much.

 For me, every moment of encounter that I have experienced has been a result of surrender on my behalf.
 I am without a doubt the worst contemplative Christian to walk the planet earth so it reasonable to believe that I need help.
 That being said as bad as I am for making time for prayer I'm worse at asking for help.
 This is where devotion to the Saints comes in.
 Surrendering to assistance while settling into a contemplative act whether that be through the lighting of incense, the lighting of a candle to the Saint or just asking for intercession empties me of the belief that I somehow am doing anything.
 I have to trust in the divine assistance and encounter of the moment.